 Removal of Foreign Material: Sometimes materials fall onto the countertop and dry in place.
 These can be removed by gently scraping away the excess with a plastic putty knife.
 For heavier or more stubborn spots, soak a pad of paper towels in water and cleanser.
 Apply to the spot and let soak for a few minutes.
 Scour with a scrub pad and a non-bleach, non-abrasive cleanser.
 Rinse thoroughly to remove any cleanser residue.

 Preventing Damage: Always use a hot pad or trivet to protect your quartz countertop.
 Hot pans and heat-generating appliances can cause damage if left on the countertop for prolonged periods of time.
 Also avoid exposing quartz countertops to strong chemicals such as paint removers or furniture strippers.
 Keep nail polish remover, bleach, and bluing and oil soaps away from quartz countertops.
-If the countertops comes in contact with any of these substances, immediately rinse the exposed surface thoroughly with water.
+If the countertops come in contact with any of these substances, immediately rinse the exposed surface thoroughly with water.

 - Do not cut directly on a quartz surface; always use a cutting board.